Proudly serving West Virginia, our methadone clinics provide adults struggling with addiction the ability to recover from painkillers.

 Group therapy offers individuals the opportunity to share with and learn from others who are experiencing similar struggles in their lives.
 At the same time, individuals can work on interpersonal issues in this setting.
 At West Virginia Comprehensive Treatment Centers, all group therapy sessions are conducted by counselors who are trained in creating a safe environment wherein individuals can discuss topics related to opioid addiction, receive encouragement, and provide support to one another.

-Why Consider Treatment at West Virginia Comprehensive Treatment Centers
+Why Consider West Virginia Comprehensive Treatment Centers for Painkiller Abuse

 Prescription painkiller abuse is both dangerous and deadly.
 This form of abuse has become dramatically more popular throughout the United States as of late and the number of deaths related to this type of substance abuse is also on the rise.